nkalra0123/hashnode-backups/clr23i8ji000309jl6a0gewjj.md

 ---

+You can check my latest articles on [https://learncodecamp.net/](https://learncodecamp.net/)

 In the ever-evolving landscape of Java development, Project Loom has emerged as a game-changer, introducing a revolutionary concept known as virtual threads.
 In this blog post, we'll dive deep into the world of virtual threads, exploring their capabilities, benefits, and the underlying magic that makes them a powerful tool for developers.

 ## **Understanding the Need for Virtual Threads**